root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 ## Errors are development tools, not silly mistakes

 There is a natural tendency to look at compilation or conceptual errors as unwanted accidents or mistakes that only happen rarely, because of my own inexperience, and that surely will not happen next time.
 As such, we are not explicitly prepared nor trained to deal with them systematically.
 We just tackle them as a contingency and try to solve them quickly with whatever tools at hand.
-Yet experience tells us that errors (in programming, in mathematics, in [jugdement biases](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)) are not an exception, but rather the rule.
+Yet experience tells us that errors (in programming, in mathematics, in [judgement biases](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow)) are not an exception, but rather the rule.

 In fact, most of the time in (robust) development is spent on debugging and troubleshooting, either passively by looking at whatever problem pops up, or actively, by creating robust software architecture from its conception that prevents them (via strong-typing, smart pointers, ordered structure and abstraction, good documentation, ...), as well as a suite of tests that prevent these in the future in as many virtual scenarios as possible.
 It is not uncommon that you may write an analysis software in 5 hours, but then spend 5 days tracking down why the heck it's giving wrong results, or crashing once every 100 times, or even more worryingly, leading you silently to wrong scientific conclusions or errors in other links of your analysis chain, that are far away from its original source and thus hard to trace back.